wcasper/math406spring2024/_topics/000-introducing-pdes.md

 $$T_t = -k (T_{xx} + T_{yy})$$

-The constant $k$ appearing in this equation is called the *thermal conductivity* and is a property of the material whose temperature we are studying.
+The constant $$k$$ appearing in this equation is called the *thermal conductivity* and is a property of the material whose temperature we are studying.
 This sort of equation arises in many more contexts then heat, such as Brownian motion in probability theory.

 ## The Wave Equation